The Truth about Sailing on a Windjammer Cruise

 We were in cabin number three.
 This cabin has two small shelves, two under-bed cubbies, and a few hooks.
 We did not unpack, we just kept our soft-sided duffle bags at the end of our bed.
 You will be provided with a packing list before your departure date, however, these are a few extra items we suggest bringing:

 - Fan – All of the cabins have small portholes that allow in fresh air.
-Depending on the time of year you sail, you may want a bit more circulation.
+Depending on the time of year you sail, you may want to bring a battery operated fan bit more circulation.

 - Stadium Chairs – These collapsible, cushioned chairs are great for the deck as well as on land.

-- BYOB Beverages – There is a beverage locker on deck stocked with drinks, but feel free to bring your own to share.
+- BYOB Beverages – There is a beverage locker on deck.
+You are welcome to bring your own drinks to share.

 - Extra Towels – They provide a towel and washcloth, but because it can be damp at sea, nothing ever really dries out.
 You’ll appreciate having some extras.

-- Ear Plugs – If you are a light sleeper these are a must.
+- Earplugs – If you are a light sleeper earplugs are a must.
 It is fairly close quarters down below.

 The Price Tag

 Three-day cruises begin around $998/person.
 Windjammer cruises are all-inclusive.
-In addition to your accommodations, all meals and the wine are included.
+In addition to accommodations, all meals and the wine are included.
 The only exception is dinner on the first night that you board.
-Keep in mind that gratuity is not included but is greatly appreciated.
+Gratuity is not included but is greatly appreciated.
 The crew works hard to make sure you enjoy every aspect of your trip.
 It is customary to tip them 5-10% of your total cost.
 Pro Tip: Book before March 1 to save 5% of the regular rate.

 There is windjamming and then there is luxury windjamming.
 Vintage cruising on a tall ship is truly a unique experience.
 The Maine Windjammer Association fleet of ships each have their own distinct personalities.
 If glamping on a boat is more your style, then I’d highly recommend you choose to sail on the Schooner Ladona.